E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 - An address from `192.168.20.0/24`
 - A `/24` subnet mask
 - `192.168.20.1` as its default gateway
+- Addressing from the correct DHCP pool

 ---

 ### DHCP Relay Configuration

-The R0 configuration was checked to verify that both client interfaces forwarded DHCP requests to Server0.
+The R0 configuration was checked to verify that both client-facing interfaces forwarded DHCP messages to Server0.

 ```cisco
 show running-config